BBQ Pulled Pork Crostini

 The crostini

-Preheat your oven or grill to 350° F, then take your french baguette and slice it diagonally into ½-inch thick pieces.
+Preheat your oven or grill to 350°F, then slice your French baguette diagonally into ½-inch-thick pieces.

 Place the cut pieces on a cookie sheet, drizzle olive oil, and season with a light pinch of salt.

-Place in the oven for around 10 minutes and once they become crispy, remove them from the oven and let them cool down.
+Place them in the oven for around 10 minutes, and once they become crispy, remove from the oven and let them cool down.

 Assembling the crostini

-Start with a base layer of coleslaw that covers the toasted crostini.
-Around two tablespoons of slaw, depending on the size of your bread.
+Start with a base layer of coleslaw that covers the toasted crostini, using approximately two tablespoons of slaw, depending on the size of your bread.

-Ensure the entire crostini is covered but not overflowing – this is meant to compliment, not make your crostinis super messy.
+Ensure the entire crostini is covered but not overflowing – this is meant to complement, not make your crostinis super messy.

-Next, add approximately 2 ounces of pulled pork to each crostini.
+Next, add approximately two ounces of pulled pork to each crostini.

-More isn’t always better here, but you want to make sure that when someone takes a bite, they know they are getting a good bite of bold BBQ flavor.
+More isn’t always better here, but you want to make sure that when someone takes a bite, they know they are getting a sound bite of bold BBQ flavor.

 Top each crostini with a couple of pickled jalapeños.
-I used HOT ones to help complement the sweet heat flavor, but feel free to use a more mild version when taking your guests into consideration.
+I used HOT ones to help complement the sweet heat flavor, but feel free to use a milder version when considering your guests.

-Drizzle some Smoke Kitchen BBQ Sauce on top of each crostini.
+Drizzle some BBQ Sauce on top of each crostini.

 We drizzled half with Sweet BBQ and half with Mustard BBQ to have a couple of different options.
 The crostini with the Sweet BBQ sauce was our favorite.